National Dish of South Africa – Doro Wat

 Directions for Preparing Doro Wat

-- Clean the chicken and cut into pieces.
+- Clean the chicken and cut it into pieces.

 - Set a Dutch oven pot on medium heat and add the chopped onions.
 No oil should be added to the pot.